ichaithanyasai/Bank-application-in-java/README.md

 # Bank-application-in-java
 ## In this program, we will add some basic functionalities of a bank account like a deposit of amount, withdrawal of amount, etc.
+## Before performing any action this program asks the user the enter the pin .
+The pin is **1430**

-The series of menus displayed are as follows:
+This Program provides you with the series of menu they are displayed as follows:

 1)Withdraw the money.